Notwithstanding the above, Jumio may process certain individual users’ information in anonymized form for its own purposes.

 What are cookies?
 Cookies are small files that are stored on your computer or other device by your web browser.
 A cookie allows Jumio to recognize whether you have used the Services before and may store user preferences and other information.

 How are cookies used?
 For example, cookies can be used to collect information about your use of the Services during your current session and over time, your computer or other device’s operating system and browser type, your Internet service provider, your domain name and IP address, and your general geographic location.
+We process personal information generated by cookies only as instructed by the Third-Party Data Controller.

 What kind of cookies are used on the Website?
 Our website primarily uses the following types of cookies: